-- · Visualize 3D objects and draw them in 2D, both by sketching and through the use of computer-aided drafting software; produce a complete set of drawings sufficient to manufacture a part, including dimensions and tolerances. - · Solve engineering problems through computer modeling, employing an engineering computer language such as Matlab. - Design a rigid structure such as a bridge, determining forces in each part of the structure.
-Determine the weight and location of the center of gravity of the structure. - · Design a dynamic system such as a piston or linkage, and compute forces, accelerations, and speeds of all components of the system. - Apply the tools of surveying, including total station instruments, to analyze the topography of land, construction staking, and setting property boundaries. - · Model vibrating systems using systems of 2nd order differential equations. - · Analyze experimental data to determine summary statistics (e.g., mean, variance), apply appropriate statistical tests to data sets, and design statistical experiments.
+- Visualize 3D objects and draw them in 2D, both by sketching and through the use of computer-aided drafting software; produce a complete set of drawings sufficient to manufacture a part, including dimensions and tolerances - · Solve engineering problems through computer modeling, employing an engineering computer language such as Matlab. - · Design a rigid structure such as a bridge, determining forces in each part of the structure.
+Determine the weight and location of the center of gravity of the structure. - · Design a dynamic system such as a piston or linkage, and compute forces, accelerations, and speeds of all components of the system. - Apply the tools of surveying, including total station instruments, to analyze the topography of land, construction staking, and setting property boundaries. - Model vibrating systems using systems of 2nd order differential equations. - · Analyze experimental data to determine summary statistics (e.g., mean, variance), ests to data riments.